jcheung611-byte/AI_mental_health/VISION_ROADMAP_v11.30_FINAL.md

 ```
 When you need it: Long-term healing and skill building
 What it does: Guide through CBT, trauma work, meditation, therapeutic practices
-How it works: Conversational interactive modules (NOT video + pause!)
+How it works: Conversational interactive modules (NOT video + pause like Bloom!)
 Output: Skills, healing, measurable progress
+Note: Modules complement therapy, don't replace it
 ```

 #### **3. The Magic = Integration**